MechanicalRock/mechanicalrock.github.io/_posts/2021-01-11-GPS-serverless.md

 **Before you start**

-- You will need to create an account with The Thing Network (TTN) if I don’t already have one.
+- You will need to create an account with The Thing Network (TTN) if you don’t already have one.
 - You will need to have the device unique identifier (EUI) from the device
-- The device will get activate via Over The Air Activation (OTAA)
+- The device will get activated via Over The Air Activation (OTAA)
 - Select handler to handle the data that is in my region
 - You could also format and decode the payload to the desired format in the console.